Optimal design of experiments to identify latent behavioral types: Discussion

-Beyond the current applications of Parameter-Sampled GPUCB-PE, the benefits of rapidly assigning expected information gain to different experimental designs have a very wide reach.
-While the current approach is meant for distinguishing between generative models of human behavior and picking the right experiment to separate the models, it can be adapted to accommodate different goals in experimentation like optimizing the number of participants, optimizing for effect size, or optimizing for monetary cost.
-Looking ahead, this is a step in the direction of optimizing social network experiments where the particular network topology is the experimental design to test, a notoriously challenging computational task \cite{Phan2015,Parker2017} that could be eased using the methods described here.
+The benefits of rapidly assigning expected information gain to different experimental designs have a very wide reach beyond the current applications of Parameter-Sampled GPUCB-PE.
+While the current approach is meant for distinguishing between generative models of human behavior and picking the right experiment to separate the models, it can be adapted to accommodate different goals in experimentation, like optimizing the number of participants, optimizing for effect size, or optimizing for monetary cost.
+Looking ahead, this is a step in the direction of optimizing social network experiments where the particular network topology is the experimental design to test.
+This is a notoriously challenging computational task \cite{Phan2015,Parker2017} that could be eased using the methods described here.

+Finally, our procedure can also be used by firms---especially digital companies like Google, Facebook, Twitter, and Microsoft that run thousands of experiments every month \cite{goldman2016experiments}---to identify the most advantageous combinations of parameters for products, user interfaces, and marketing strategies \cite{kohavi_experiments_survey_2009, schwartz_bandit_experiments_2017, berman_beyond_last_touch_2018}.
+Firms that successfully master experiment optimization can enormously reduce the costs of exploring less lucrative regions of the parameter space and achieve a durable competitive advantage over competitors \cite{kohavi_surprising_experiments_2017, Azevedo2018}.